Exocortex/ExocortexCrate/README.md

 # License

-This software is dual licensed as GPL3 and Commercial in a similar fashion to MongoDB, and MySQL.
+This software is open source software.
+Please consult LICENSE.txt for details.

 # Requirements